Overview

 When to see a doctor

-See your doctor if you have persistent changes in your bowel habits or if you have any of the signs and symptoms of Crohn's disease, such as:
+See a healthcare professional if you have ongoing changes in your bowel habits or if you have any symptoms of Crohn's disease, such as:

 Get the latest health information from Mayo Clinic delivered to your inbox.